VAST-THE-DOGE/Tiles/README.md

 - [ ] find and fix bugs.
 - [ ] try to find better ways to make the functions and optimize more.
-- [ ] update art for the tile icons and menu icons.
+- [ ] update art for the tile icons and menu icons (maybe, might not update all the icons).
 - [ ] create tile animations.
 - [ ] more balancing.
 - [ ] Update this README to be more informational.
 - [ ] create a research system that will unlock upgrades.
+- [ ] Remake the map gui system to fix a bug with very large maps that crashes the game and to fix performance issues on large maps.

 ~4/15/2025